kubernetes/enhancements/keps/sig-scheduling/5517-dra-node-allocatable-resources/README.md

 The proposal here is to implement a **"Unified Accounting and Enforcement"** model across the control plane and the host for node allocatable resources requested through the standard pod Spec or through Dynamic Resource Allocation (DRA) claims.
 This involves:
 1.  **API Changes**: Updates to the DRA API for drivers to declare node allocatable resource implications in `Device` objects, and PodStatus to record DRA-based node allocatable resource allocations.
-2.  **Kube-Scheduler Changes**: Modifications in `NodeResourcesFit` and `DynamicResources` plugins to synchronize node resource usage tracking, delegating authoritative node-fit checks to the `DynamicResources` plugin when a pod utilizes DRA claims.
+2.  **Kube-Scheduler Changes**: Both `NodeResourcesFit` and `DynamicResources` evaluate the pod's accumulated resource requirement (i.e., standard requests plus resolved DRA claim allocations) so the fit check is independent of plugin ordering.
+Resource scoring accounts for the DRA footprint of both existing pods on the node and the candidate pod being scored.
 3.  **Kubelet Changes**: Updates in Kubelet to take into account resources allocated through DRA in the cgroup enforcement.
+4.  **Kube-Controller-Manager Changes**: Updates to Resource Quota evaluation and the Horizontal Pod Autoscaler (HPA) to account for DRA node allocatable resources recorded in `PodStatus`.

 ### Conceptual Mapping: Pod Spec Requests and Limits with DRA